dtamura/otel-demo-ja/src/accounting/README.md

 This service consumes new orders from a Kafka topic.

+**Note**: This service has been reimplemented in Go.
+See `../accounting-go/` for the Go version.

 ## Local Build

-To build the service binary, run:
+To build the C# service binary, run:

 ```sh
 mkdir -p src/accounting/proto/ # root context